World Recipe Exchange: Pakistani Tea

 World Recipe Exchange is a programme of food events based at Ormston House.
 We bring people together to explore the international culinary heritage of Limerick and to create meeting spaces for people of all cultures.
 As we cook, taste and share food, we are also creating a database of recipes that originate from all corners of the world but are nowadays cooked side by side in the kitchens of our city.

 Why food?
 Eating and celebrating is a great way to bring people together.
 Culinary rituals go far beyond mere food consumption: they accompany the most important events of our lives and foster the culture of sharing and generosity.
 Food is an important element of our identities and a significant aspect of belonging and feeling at home.
-This project highlights such qualities of culinary traditions and aims at creating meeting-spaces where we explore how our cooking traditions continue and change in new contexts.
+This project highlights such qualities of culinary traditions and how our cooking traditions continue and change in new contexts.

 InformationFriday 6 April, 12-2pm